Switching home loans

 When you find some loans that offer the features you want, ask

 the lender for a key fact sheet on each loan to compare features.

-Credit providers have to give you a key facts sheet on each loan to
+Credit providers have to give you a key facts sheet on home loans,

-Key facts sheets will give you the information you need in a set
+Key facts sheets give you the information you need in a set

 format, so it is easier for you to shop around and compare loans.

-They will highlight important information such as the total amount
+They highlight important information such as the total amount to be